Centaur Publications: Revival

 In 1992, Malibu Comics revived several Centaur heroes—which by that time had lapsed into public domain—as the superhero team The Protectors.
-Malibu selected R. A. Jones to revamp and write the series Included were Airman, Amazing Man, the Arrow, the Clock (as a retired mystery man, then the President of the United States, Brian O'Brien), the Fantom of the Fair, also known as Fantoman (renamed by Malibu as Gravestone), the Ferret, Man of War, the Masked Marvel (renamed Night Mask), Mighty Man, Prince Zardi the Eternal Man, and the Shark (renamed Thresher), as well as completely original characters, such as Arc and Aura.
+Malibu selected R. A. Jones to revamp and write the series.
+Included were Airman, Amazing Man, the Arrow, the Clock (as a retired mystery man, then the President of the United States, Brian O'Brien), the Fantom of the Fair, also known as Fantoman (renamed by Malibu as Gravestone), the Ferret, Man of War, the Masked Marvel (renamed Night Mask), Mighty Man, Prince Zardi the Eternal Man, and the Shark (renamed Thresher), as well as completely original characters, such as Arc and Aura.
 Several of these characters had short-lived titles of their own.
 AC Comics reprinted a number of stories featuring Centaur characters in their anthologies.

-R. A. Jones was approached by a small book publisher, Westerntainment, to do a prose novel about the Centaur characters with the idea that the story take place in their original time period.
+R. A. Jones was approached by a small book publisher, Westerntainment, to do a prose novel about the Centaur characters with the idea that the story takes place in their original time period.
 By December 2014, his novel The Steel Ring was available.
 A second book, Twilight War, was green-lit by that time.
-Those Centaur heroes in Ring were Amazing Man, the Clock, Ferret, Iron Skull, Man of War plus others.
+Those Centaur heroes in Ring were Amazing Man, the Clock, Ferret, Iron Skull, Man of War and others.
 In October 2016, Twilight War was available.
-Centaur characters add for the second novel included Airman, the Arrow, Eternal Man and Phantom Princess.
-Each novel would take place in a different year of World War II.
-So at the time of the second novel's release, Jones had planned to do a total of seven books in the series for each year of the war.
+Centaur characters for the second novel included Airman, the Arrow, Eternal Man and Phantom Princess.
+Each novel takes place in a different year of World War II.
+At the time of the second novel's release, Jones had planned to do a total of seven books in the series for each year of the war.